oddjob79/musement_sitemap/docs/files/app/FilterManipulateData.php.txt

     return $validurl;
   }

-  // Takes the url passed to it and returns a url containing only the 'stem' (i.e. the url of the city the page relates to) public function buildCityURL($url) {
+  /**
+  * Takes a given URL, and strips the path information down to include only the Scheme, Host, locale and the first "element" of the path,
+  * then returns the result as a string.
+This allows us to see what city the URL relates to.
+  * @param string $url - the URL to be converted
+  * @return string $cityurl - the URL converted into it's "city" component only */ public function buildCityURL($url) {
     // remove everything after the second element in the url path to see if it is a city page or the child of city page
     $path = parse_url($url, PHP_URL_PATH);